 Detailed job description and main responsibilities

-Please refer to the attached Job Description & Person Specification for further details on this vacancy.
+Please see the attached job description and person specification for further details on the vacancy.

 Person specification